eric-unc/magnum/README.md

 # MagnumVM
 MagnumVM is a custom process virtual machine.
 Made for [queer_hack 2021](https://queer-hack21.devpost.com/).

+Unfortunately, suffering from [a grave issue](https://github.com/eric-unc/magnum/issues/1), this project is left in a completely non-functional state.

 <img src="gayrust.jpg" width="200">

 _(This image is [not made by me](https://twitter.com/whoisaldeka/status/1165148059484880896) and is licensed under CC-BY.
 Unfortunately there is not a bisexual version.)_